 So next time you’re stuck for something to do on the weekend, why not pack yourself a picnic, download a banging playlist and take a little day trip?

 Here are the best of the best day trips from Perth, and they’re all within 1.5 hours of the city.
 Too easy.

 Can’t make it to Margs?
-Well, wine buffs and foodies rejoice!
+Well, wine buffs and foodies rejoice.
 The state’s oldest wine growing region lies less than an hour out of Perth's CBD.
-The Swan Valley’s award-winning Food and Wine Trail is a 32 kilometre scenic loop taking in more than 150 attractions including wineries, restaurants, bustling cafes and for those who enjoy an alternate tipple, distilleries and breweries.
-The trail is well sign-posted, just grab a map from the Swan Valley Visitor Centre in Guildford and you’re off!
+The Swan Valley’s award-winning Food and Wine Trail is a 32km scenic loop taking in more than 150 attractions including wineries, restaurants, bustling cafes and for those who enjoy an alternate tipple, distilleries and breweries.
+The trail is well sign-posted, just grab a map from the Swan Valley Visitor Centre in Guildford and you’re off.
 Just be sure to pick a skipper before the vino starts flowing.

 Araluen Botanic Park

 Just 35km south-east of Perth lies the state’s most beautiful secret garden, Araluen Botanic Park.
 With 59 hectares of developed gardens featuring exotic and native plants, the park is the perfect place to get back to nature.
 Although best known for its springtime tulips, there’s plenty on at the park year-round.
-Events range from an April school holiday program complete with Easter themed Scavenger Hunt, to Perth’s hottest place to be—Araluen’s Chilli Festival!
-Entry will set you back $6 per adult, with a family pass for $15 and the park is open every day of the year.
+Events range from Easter themed Scavenger Hunt to Perth’s hottest place to be—Araluen’s Chilli Festival.
+Entry will set you back $6 per adult and the park is open every day of the year.

 Want more?
 Here are the best scenic drives from Perth.